deansher/aider/CONTRIBUTING.md

 ### Building and Testing the Docker Image

+The project includes Docker support for both individual and corporate use:

+#### Standard Docker Images

-The project includes a `Dockerfile` for building Docker images.
-There are two build targets:
+There are two standard build targets:

 - `brade-full`: Includes all dependencies including help documentation
 - `brade-core`: Minimal image with core functionality only